Dylan Robinson: Career and research interests

 Robinson's research considers how Indigenous songs live and how they are recorded and presented in museums.
-Additionally, his work considers "reparative models of repatriating songs to communities and to foster resurgence through new Indigenous artwork."

-Robinson holds a Bachelor of Arts from Simon Fraser University, a Masters of Arts from the University of Victoria and in 2009, received his PhD from the University of Sussex's Centre for Research in Opera & Music Theatre where he bridged "unlikely intimate partnerships between modernist music compositions, one-on-one dialogue, and protocols of hosting."
+Before his appointment as associate professor in the UBC School of Music, Robinson was an assistant professor at Queen's University.

-Before his appointment as Associate Professor in the UBC School of Music, Robinson was an assistant professor at Queen's University.
+Robinson is learning Halq'eméylem, the Stó:lō people's language.

 Writing

 His recent writings include "To All Who Should Be Concerned" for Intersections: Canadian Journal of Music (2021) and Promoting and Protecting the Arts and Expressions of Indigenous Peoples: A Compendium of Experiences and Actions, which was co-edited with Heather Igloliorte and Tony Belcourt and published by the Department of Canadian Heritage in 2021.
-Promoting and Protecting the Arts and Expressions of Indigenous Peoples is a publication that gathers lived experiences and views on how Indigenous artistic practices and cultural expressions can be protected and promoted in addition to articulations of experiences and difficulties when facing "misappropriation of arts, cultural expressions, and artistic practices."
+Promoting and Protecting the Arts and Expressions of Indigenous Peoples is a publication that gathers lived experiences and views on how Indigenous artistic practices and cultural expressions can be protected and promoted in addition to articulations of experiences and difficulties when facing "misappropriation of arts, cultural expressions, and artistic practices".

-Of Robinson's earlier works, Hungry Listening: Resonant Theory for Indigenous Sound Studies (published in 2020) which explores Indigenous and settler colonial practices of listening, received the 'Best First Book' award by the Native American and Indigenous Studies Association as well as the 'Best Book' award from the Canadian Theatre Research and Performance Association in 2021.
+Of Robinson's earlier works, Hungry Listening: Resonant Theory for Indigenous Sound Studies (2020) which explores Indigenous and settler colonial practices of listening, received the Best First Book award by the Native American and Indigenous Studies Association as well as the Best Book award from the Canadian Theatre Research and Performance Association in 2021.

 In 2020, Music and Modernity among First Peoples of North America, which Robinson co-edited with Victoria Lindsay Levine, received the American Musicological Society's Ruth Solie Award and the Society for Ethnomusicology's Ellen Koskoff Prize.

 Artistic practice

 In addition to his research on Indigenous art, Robinson's artistic practice brings together music performance, dialogic art, and installation.

-In nuyamł-ił kulhulmx (singing the earth) which occurred from 2013 to 2019, a music installation encompassing text, instllation, video, audio interviews, photography and erasure poetry, was co-created by Anna Höstman and Dylan Robinson, as well as Kwagiulth mezzo soprano Marion Newman, Patrick Nickleson, people from the Bella Coola Valley, and Toronto's Continuum Ensemble.
+In nuyamł-ił kulhulmx (singing the earth) which occurred from 2013 to 2019, a music installation encompassing text, installation, video, audio interviews, photography and erasure poetry, was co-created by Anna Höstman and Dylan Robinson, as well as Kwagiulth mezzo-soprano Marion Newman, Patrick Nickleson, people from the Bella Coola Valley, and Toronto's Continuum Ensemble.
 It was "an artistic response to the people, environment and spirit of the Bella Coola Valley of coastal British Columbia."
 Drawing from "historical and contemporary sources in four languages (Nuxalk, Norwegian, English and Japanese) to create 11 short pieces about an isolated and beautiful place."
 It was exhibited at the Victoria Symphony Orchestra in March 2019, the Vancouver Symphony Orchestra February in 2017 and the Continuum Contemporary Music, Wychwood Theatre in Toronto in December 2013.